Aggregate accidents by ward

 By default, ArcGIS Insights performs inner joins, which means that only features that match for both datasets are included in the joined dataset.
 If any collisions did not occur on bike routes, they are removed.
 You want to keep all collisions, regardless of whether they intersect the cycling network, so you'll change the join type.

-- Between the two datasets, click the edit button.
+- Between the two datasets, click the edit relationship button.

 The Edit Relationship window appears.
 You can choose to keep all data from both datasets, all data from the left dataset, or all data from the right dataset.
-The collisions dataset is the left dataset in the join, so you'll choose it.
+The collisions dataset is the left dataset in the join, so you'll choose a left join.

 If you added the routes dataset first, so that Somerset collisions is on the right side of the join, choose Right as the join type instead.